-APLScript files are compiled into executable code by the APLScript compiler dyalogc.exe.
 This program is called automatically by ASP.NET when a client application requests a Web Page (.aspx) or Web Service (.asmx) and in these circumstances always generates the corresponding .NET class.
-However, dyalogc.exe may also be used to:
+However, the Script Compiler may also be used to:

-- Compile an APLScript into a workspace (.dws) that you may subsequently run using DYALOG.
-EXE or DYALOGRT.
-EXE in the traditional manner. - Compile an APLScript into a .NET class (.dll) which may subsequently be used by any other .NET compatible host language such as C# or Visual Basic. - Compile an APLScript into a native Windows executable program (.exe), which may be run as a stand-alone executable.
+- Compile an APLScript into a workspace (.dws) that you may subsequently run using DYALOG.EXE or DYALOGRT.EXE in the traditional manner. - Compile an APLScript into a .NET class (.dll) which may subsequently be used by any other .NET compatible host language such as C# or Visual Basic. - Compile an APLScript into a native Windows executable program (.exe), which may be run as a stand-alone executable.
 This program may be distributed, along with the Dyalog APL runtime DLL, as a packaged application, and does not require any of the additional support files and registry entries that are typically needed by the Dyalog APL run-time DYALOGRT.EXE.
 Note too that the Dyalog APL dynamic link library does not use MAXWS but instead allocates workspace dynamically as required.
 See the User Guide for further details. - Compile a Dyalog APL Workspace (.dws) into a native Windows executable program, with the same characteristics and advantages described above.

-The dyalogc.exe program is designed to be run from a command prompt.
-If you type dyalogc /? (to query its usage) the following output is displayed:
+The Script is designed to be run from a command prompt.
+If in the 32-bit Classic Edition you type dyalogc /? (to query its usage) the following output is displayed:

 '''

-Dyalog APLScript compiler.
+Dyalog APLScript compiler 32 bit.
 Classic Mode.
-Version 12.1.0
+Version

+13.1.12350.0

-Copyright Dyalog Ltd 2009
+Copyright Dyalog Ltd 2012

 dyalogc.exe command line options:

 /?

 Usage

 /r:file

 Add reference to assembly

 /o[ut]:file

 Output file name

 /x:file

-Read source files from Visual Studio.Net
+Read source files from Visual Studio.Net project

-project file
+file

 /res:file

 Add resource to output file

 /icon:file

 File containing main program icon

-/ q
+/q

 Operate quietly

 /v

 Verbose

 /s

 Treat warnings as errors

 /nonet

-Creates a binary that does not use
+Creates a binary that does not use Microsoft

-Microsoft .Net
+.Net

 /runtime

 Build a non-debuggable binary

-/lx:expression

-Specify entry point (Latent Expression)
+/lx:expression Specify entry point (Latent Expression)

 /t:library

 Build .Net library (.dll)

-/t:nativeexe

 Build native executable (.exe).
 Default

+/t:nativeexe

 /t:workspace

 Build dyalog workspace (.dws)

 /nomessages

 Process does not use windows messages.
+Use when

+creating

+a process to run under IIS

 /console

 Creates a console application

+/c

+Creates a console application

+/unicode

+Creates an application that runs in a Unicode

+intepreter

+/wx:[0|1|3]

+Sets WX for default code

 '''